nrsyed/nrsyed.com/content/blog/pb-scraper3.md

     }
 {{< / highlight >}}

-As you can see
+Note that an Image (and Avatar) is added to the database regardless of whether the file is successfully downloaded; the database entry serves as a record of the forum's reference to the image even if we don't have the image on disk.
+This usually occurs if the image's URL no longer exists, which is likely since some forums are decades old.

-The rest of the function makes an awaitable HTTP request, handles the response, and does some error checking, writes the downloaded image to disk (if it's a valid image and the file doesn't already exist), and updates/returns the dictionary.
+The rest of the function makes an awaitable HTTP request, handles the response, does some error checking, writes the downloaded image to disk if it's a valid image and the file doesn't already exist, and updates/returns the dictionary.

 {{< highlight python "linenos=true,linenostart=1" >}}